VectorialVentures/pennypilot/docs/API.md

 # StockAdvisor REST API Documentation

-This document outlines the REST API endpoints for the StockAdvisor platform.
+This document outlines the REST API endpoints for the PennyPilot platform.

 ## Base URL